You may need to pay:

 - you’ve lived in it as your main home for all the time you’ve owned it

-- you haven’t let part of it out or used part of it for business only
+- you have not let part of it out or used part of it for business only

 - the grounds, including the buildings, are smaller than 5,000 square metres (just over an acre)

 This is because you automatically get a tax relief called Private Residence Relief.
-You don’t need to do anything.
+You do not need to do anything.

-If you don’t meet all these criteria you may have to pay some Capital Gains Tax.
+If you do not meet all these criteria you may have to pay some Capital Gains Tax.